-- Receive information on the Humana Healthy Horizons program - Be treated with respect and with due consideration for their dignity and privacy - Receive information on available treatment options and alternatives, in a way the member understands - Participate in decisions regarding their healthcare, including the right to refuse treatment - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation - Request and receive a copy of their medical records and to request they be amended or corrected - Obtain available and accessible healthcare services covered by Humana Healthy Horizons - Request a provider with the same race, ethnicity, and language as the member if there is a provider available in the network
+- Receive information on the Humana Healthy Horizons program, its services, its providers, and member rights and responsibilities. - Be treated with respect and with due consideration for their dignity and privacy. - Have a discussion and receive information about available treatment options and alternatives, in a way the member understands, regardless of cost or benefit coverage. - Participate in decisions regarding their healthcare, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation. - Request and receive a copy of their medical records and to request they be amended or corrected. - Obtain available and accessible healthcare services covered by Humana Healthy Horizons. - Voice complaints or appeals about Humana Healthy Horizons or the care it provides. - Make recommendations about the member rights and responsibilities policy.